opendaylight/docs/docs/developer-guides/tests/considerations.rst

 ==============================================

-If several tests, or even other modules, are likely to use a stubbed service, then (only) it is worth to write something re-usable like this:
+If several tests, or even other modules, are likely to use a stubbed service, then (only) it is worth to write something reusable like this:

 .. code:: java